glorialulu/TSNet/docs/initial.rst

 .. _WNTRSimulators: https://wntr.readthedocs.io/en/latest/index.html

-**WNTRSimulators** can be used to run demand-driven (DD) or pressure dependent demand (PDD) hydraulics simulations.
+**WNTRSimulators** can be used to run demand-driven (DD) or pressure dependent demand (PDD) hydraulics simulations, with the capacity of simulating leaks.
 The default simulation engine is DD.
 The initial condition simulation can be run using the following code:

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
     :lines: 25-27

 :math:`t0` stands for the time when the initial condition will be calculated.
+More information on the initializer can be found in the API documentation, under :class:`~wmoc.simulation.initialize.Initializer`